Samagra-Development/templater/Readme.md

 Here, the integer 1 will trigger the cloud function "cloudfunctions.googleapis.com".
 Similarly, the integer 2 will trigger another cloud function "cloudbuild.googleapis.com".

 ### Lambda API
->This section is under construction
+Lambda API allows the user to create lambda’s.
+We can achieve this by defining Lambda functions.

-##  🚻 Use cases
+##  🖱️ Use cases
 >This section is under construction

 ## 🪜 API Overview